MikeTaylor/firefly/README.md

 There are several technical and social facilitiesb that would need to be provided for a fully general FOLIO ecosysem to come into being.
 These include but may not be limited to the following:

+* Addressing task 1 above, work has begin, but is currently stalled, on wayd to fix at least some of the "modular monolith" problems ([FOLIO-3253](https://issues.folio.org/browse/FOLIO-3253), [stripes-core pull-request 1101](https://github.com/folio-org/stripes-core/pull/1101)), so that a minimal FOLIO becomes small enough to function as a sensible platform for non-ILS application suites.
-* Addressing task 1 above, a FOLIO-app "package" format -- a single concrete thing, broadly analogous to a Debian package, that a vendor can create and deliver, and that a FOLIO implementor can install.
+* Addressing task 2 above, we need a FOLIO-app "package" format -- a single concrete thing, broadly analogous to a Debian package, that a vendor can create and deliver, and that a FOLIO implementor can install.
 This may end up simply being a structured metadata file that points to other release-artifacts packages and includes information about how to deploy them.
 See [_Thoughts on the MAFIA package format_](doc/package.md),
-* Some notion of module certificaton and assessment, so FOLIO implementors who want to install an app can have a degree of confidence in it.
+* We will need some notion of module certificaton and assessment, so FOLIO implementors who want to install an app can have a degree of confidence in it.
 This will likely entail cryptographic signing, but also perhaps some form of independent QA, reviews, scores, etc.
-* Addressing task 2 avove, a simple UI to basic Okapi operations such as enabling and disabling modules.
+* Addressing task 3 above, it would be helpful to have a simple UI to basic Okapi operations such as enabling and disabling modules.
 This might initially just be a page in [`ui-developer`](https://github.com/folio-org/ui-developer/), and might eventually develop in to an "app store" that can be used to install packages.

 ## Related work